 It is now over 100 years since professional counseling and psychotherapy were created.
-This “modern” field, designed for the urban middle class in Europe and the U.S., reflected that time:
+They were considered “modern” at the time, but so was indoor plumbing.
+What were the conditions of people's lives that time?

-In the present time, a period that has been called “postmodern,” conditions have changed.
-Birth control technologies have changed sexual experience.
-Electronic media and ease of travel have increased cross-fertilization among cultures.
-Many economies are shrinking.
 At the same time, the Euro-Western ideal of the separate “self,” dating back to classical Greece, has been challenged.
-An ancient image of a Relational Self--a person whose life is intertwined with others, who is responsible not only for self but for the social group--fits better with contemporary experiences of global interdependence.
+People are reconnecting with an ancient image of a Relational Self--a person whose life is intertwined with others, who is responsible not only for self but for the social group.
+This fits with contemporary experiences of global interdependence.

-In a world where difference is a constant—-difference of gender, race, culture, class, ability, age, sexual orientation—-understandings and skills for collaborating with others are the most basic needs.
-In counseling, education, and other human service fields, the concepts of Identity Renegotiation are intended to address these needs.
+In a world where difference is a constant—understandings and skills for collaborating with others seem to be the most basic needs.
+In counseling, education, and other human service fields, the theory of Identity Renegotiation focuses on those understandings and skills.

 Identity Renegotiation offers a supportive framework for understanding people’s problems and a plan for organizing the helping process.
 Identity Renegotiation Counseling (IRC) works by helping people to:

-The goals of Identity Renegotiation Counseling can be addressed individually, in groups, and as couples and families.
+The goals of Identity Renegotiation Counseling are flexible and can be applied to the unique needs of particular individuals, groups, couples and families.

 Whether clients seek help one at a time or together, counseling is available in traditional face-to-face settings and through online connections.
 These online contacts are often text-based (chat, text message, and e-mail) because language is very powerful, but voice and video technologies are extremely helpful with strained relationships.
 Readings and homework exercises can provide support for clients as they begin to change their ways of thinking and acting.
 Progress is generally rapid as both historical accounts and present realities are changed.